PanagiotisChat/Trajectory-of-Isolated-Stars/README.md

 # Trajectory-of-Isolated-Stars
 The thesis is in Greek.
 Yet I crated a readme file (README.pdf) for the software in english.
 It is an english translation of the Appendix A which is dedicated to the code I created.
 I edited it even more so everybody can understand how to use the software without reading the thesis.
 Please contact me for any question or even for a more a in-depth editing at the README.pdf file.
 I use a specific catalogue of clusters, anybody can access it for more details or use only specific clusters from the txt file by copying them to the main.py program.

+The RXJ1856-example.py is the calculation of the trajectory of the first isolated neutron star in my thesis.
+It shows exactly how the variables are in the last version of my analysis and running it (having installed the essential packages) will pop up the graph, export a file of the points in the graph and print on screen the distance from cluster centers.